 This comprehensive guided tour of South Africa is ideal for traveller’s visiting Africa or South Africa for the first time.
 Whilst covering a diverse spectrum of South Africa’s most exciting and popular highlights, there is also plenty of free time to unwind and see the sights at your leisure.
-This tour also journeys through the beautiful Kingdom of Swaziland, a country bursting with terrific activities for its tiny size.
+This tour also journeys through the beautiful Kingdom of Eswatini, a country bursting with terrific activities for its tiny size.
 This 14 day tour of South Africa commences in Johannesburg in the Highveld province of Gauteng before meandering east, via Pretoria, to scenic Mpumalanga.
-After some game spotting in the Kruger National Park, the tour heads south through Swaziland, Zululand and Durban on the east coast of South Africa and continues west along the Garden Route to its finale in Cape Town.
+After some game spotting in the Kruger National Park, the tour heads south through Eswatini, Zululand and Durban on the east coast of South Africa and continues west along the Garden Route to its finale in Cape Town.
 This extensive tour will really leave you with the feeling that you have experienced a world in one country!

 Highlights of this tour include: